RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Methodology

 \subsection{Time-corrected model}

 One of the main difficulties of translating MRR data into estimates of dispersal parameters is that only a very small percentage of released mosquitoes is eventually recaptured.
 To improve empirical estimates of the quantities defined in Section \ref{sec:RecapProb}, it is therefore useful to combine information associated with different collection dates.
-To this end, we estimate the probability density function for a mosquito being present at a distance $r$ from the point of release over the entire recapture experiment,
+To this end, we estimate the probability density function for a mosquito being present at a distance $r$ from the point of release at any time during the entire recapture experiment,

 as a weighted average of the probabilities $P_t(r)$ defined in Equation \eqref{eq:gaussian_pdf_r}, where the weights reflect the fraction of mosquitoes recaptured each day $i$.
-Thus, we set
+Thus, we set $P(r) \simeq P_{tot}(r)$, with

 where $n$ is the total number of days mosquitoes were collected.
 To understand why weighting each term by $\tau_i$ is appropriate, first consider the case where there is no mosquito depletion.
 In such a situation, if we assume that recapture is proportional to presence, the number of mosquitoes captured on day $i$ does not depend on $t_i$, since $\int_0^\infty P_t(r) dr = 1$ for all $t$.
 This implies that $\tau_i = 1/n$.
 Consequently, the total number of mosquitoes collected over $n$ days is